Medacorp/Luigi-s-Mansion/Documentation/Mirror reflections.md

             value:X, //The coordinate value of the mirror. set_by_furniture_entity:0b //Temporary addition until all mirrors are converted the entities; whether this mirror is a furniture entity; changes the calculation slightly. #todelete - old mirror reflections
         },
         entity_id:"<id>", //The Minecraft entity ID used to spawn the correct entity type.
-Only allows armor stand, item display, or item frame.
-The item frame option will be removed once all paintings are converted to furniture entities. data:{ //The entity's data, this will be directly merged onto the reflection entity.
+Only allows armor stand or item display. data:{ //The entity's data, this will be directly merged onto the reflection entity.
             Pose:{}, //Armor stand pose data, head's jaw and roll will be inverted. transformation:{} //Item display transformation, translation x, and left/right rotation y and z will be inverted.